MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 1.0

-Version 1.0.1 is the latest release from the stable channel for the Windows App SDK.
+The latest available release of the 1.0.x lineage of the stable channel of the Windows App SDK is version 1.0.1.
 1.0.x supports all stable channel features (see the **Features available by release channel** section in [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels#features-available-by-release-channel)).

 ### Version 1.0.1